 The taxpayer contends improvement assessment inequity as the basis of the appeal.
 When unequal treatment in the assessment process is the basis of the appeal, the inequity of the assessments must be proved by clear and convincing evidence.
 86 Ill.Admin.Code §1910.63(e).
 Proof of unequal treatment in the assessment process should consist of documentation of the assessments for the assessment year in question of not less than three comparable properties showing the similarity, proximity and lack of distinguishing characteristics of the assessment comparables to the subject property.
 86 Ill.Admin.Code §1910.65(b).
-The Board finds the appellant did not meet this burden of proof and a reduction in the subject's assessment is not warranted.
+The Board finds the appellant met this burden of proof and a reduction in the subject's assessment is warranted.

 The parties submitted a total of nine comparable properties for the Board's consideration.
-The Board gives less weight to the appellant's comparables #1, #2 and #3, due to either their lack of a basement foundation or garage when compared to the subject.
-The Board finds the parties' remaining comparables are similar to the subject in location, building classification, age, size and many features.
-However, all but one of the best comparables have a smaller garage than the subject.
-Nevertheless, the best comparables have improvement assessments ranging from \$62,168 to \$80,342 or from \$19.74 to \$27.04 per square foot of living area.
-The subject's improvement assessment of \$82,688 or \$25.04 per square foot of living area falls slightly above the range established by the best comparables in the record on a total improvement assessment basis but within the range on a per square foot basis.
-However, after considering adjustments to the best comparables for differences when compared to the subject, such as their smaller garage, the Board finds the subject's slightly higher total improvement assessment is supported.
-Based on this record, the Board finds the appellant did not demonstrate with clear and convincing evidence that the subject's improvement is inequitably assessed and a reduction in the subject's assessment is not warranted.
+The Board gives less weight to the appellant's comparables #4 and #5, as well as the board of review's comparables, due to their considerably smaller size when compared to the subject.
+The Board finds the appellant's remaining comparables are similar to the subject in location, building classification, age, size and many features.
+However, each of these comparables lacks central air conditioning, unlike the subject.
+Nevertheless, the best comparables have improvement assessments ranging from \$68,338 to \$86,187 or from \$19.88 to \$22.96 per square foot of living area.
+The subject's improvement assessment of \$97,907 or \$27.45 per square foot of living area falls above the range established by the best comparables in the record.
+After considering adjustments to the best comparables for differences when compared to the subject, the Board finds the subject's improvement assessment is not supported.
+Based on this record, the Board finds the appellant demonstrated with clear and convincing evidence that the subject's improvement is inequitably assessed and a reduction in the subject's assessment commensurate with the appellant's request is justified.